Hero Pick

 Possible value for the right shopper, but not an automatic standout.
 Compare carefully before committing.

 Light recommendation weight.
 Signals may be thinner, comps unclear, or the offer structure is inherently broad.
+These may appear in All Picks when fresh and useful, but not as premium recommendations.

 Each bucket informs both the universal score LiveWire publishes and qualitative copy on eligible deal pages.